There are times when you really wonder…

 Four days ago, I read an article on hackernoon.com on “The Value of a Brand for Tech Companies”

-by some Cameron McLain, principal at Hummingbird Ventures.
-The gist of this article is that tech start-ups and VCs alike should embrace the idea, that brands constitute an important value for tech start-ups worth of being developed, welcomed and paid for by venture firms.
+by Cameron McLain, principal at Hummingbird Ventures.
+The gist of this article is that tech start-ups and VCs alike should embrace the idea, that brands constitute an important value for tech start-ups worth of being developed, welcomed, and paid for by venture firms.

 The author is fully aware of the fact that VCs find tech founders who refer to their “brand” as a “moat” against copycats curious, to say the least.
 But he thinks this attitude is prejudiced and wrong.
 So, what is wrong with Cameron’s statement?
 Well, virtually everything.
 He mentions “three main reasons why brands are becoming an increasingly important component of high-growth technology businesses”:

 1. “The role of brands in society is evolving. […] Trusted brands act as an effective heuristic for parsing through noise [of information overload].”

 2. “The strength of technological moats has weakened due to the accelerated speed of innovation and the availability of capital.”

 3. “The greatest challenge for a startup today […] is to foster awareness.
 Awareness and a loyal fan base aka brand, is invaluable.”

 First of all: Start-ups do not own “trusted” brands because they are start-ups, i.e. new kids on the block.
 So, the whole article is basically an article about nothing, a phantom.

 Secondly, brands are based on much, much more than PR, social media and advertising.
 Their principal property is customer trust.
 This is what makes brands valuable from an accountant’s point of view.
 Smart VCs will not and cannot invest in trusted brands.
 The price would be too high, the potential too low.

 Thirdly: Tech innovation is the only field where a start-up can be successful in competing with incumbent brands/firms on the one hand and new competitors or copycats on the other.